Eudemonic AI Dashboard

 High

-Students report sustained pressure linked to assessment load, uncertainty about future outcomes, and impacts on sleep, motivation, and daily functioning.
-Patterns suggest cumulative pressure rather than isolated issues.
+Students report sustained pressure linked to assessment load, uncertainty about future outcomes, and impacts on sleep, motivation and daily functioning.
+The pattern suggests cumulative pressure themes rather than isolated issues.

 Confidence & limitations